ciderapp/CiderLightTheme/README.md

-# CiderLightTheme
+# Cider Light Theme (WIP)

-Light Theme for Cider
+A simple work in progress light theme for Cider.